cytoscape/cytoscape-manual/docs/Creating_Networks.md

 ### Example: Retrieving Networks from NDEx

--   In the **Search bar**, select CyNDEx-2 from the drop-down menu and type in one or more search terms, such as BRCA1.
+-   In the **Search bar**, select NDEx from the drop-down menu and type in one or more search terms, such as BRCA1.

 -   Click **Enter** to start the search.